Age-Related Macular Degeneration (AMD)

 • Stay at a healthy weight and get regular exercise.

-• Eat a balanced diet full of fruit, vegetables, and foods with omega-3 fatty acids (which are in certain fish and nuts).
+• Eat a balanced diet full of fruits, vegetables, and foods with omega-3 fatty acids (found in certain fish and nuts).

 Having age-related macular degeneration doesn't mean you'll lose your sight.
 Timely treatment and healthy lifestyle changes can help protect your central vision.
 Even if you do lose some vision, steps like low-vision aids and therapy can help you stay independent and keep doing the things you enjoy.